-In Austria, the past year's data are, in a first step, reported to the BMF by the reporting institutions until 30 June of each year (using the FinanzOnline system).
-The BMF then communicates the data, by 30 September at the latest, to the competent authorities in the respective participating jurisdictions.
+In Austria, the past year's data that are subject to reporting requirements are, in a first step, reported to the BMF by the reporting institutions until 30 June of each year (using the FinanzOnline system).
+The BMF then communicates the data, by 30 September at the latest, to the competent fiscal authorities in the respective participating jurisdictions.

-Likewise by 30 September of every year (starting in 2017), the BMF, vice versa, receives the reports of other participating jurisdictions about persons residing in Austria and holding financial accounts in those jurisdictions, and passes those reports on to the competent fiscal authorities in Austria.
+Likewise, by 30 September of every year, the BMF, vice versa, receives the reports of other participating jurisdictions about persons residing in Austria and holding financial accounts in those jurisdictions, and passes those reports on to the competent local fiscal authorities in Austria.